 Symptoms of a disc bulge

 There are generally no symptoms associated with a disc bulge.
-Most people will have these and the disc bulge will not cause neck or back pain.
-Neck and back pain associated with a disc bulge will only occur it the disc bulge crashes into a spinal nerve or the spinal cord.
-If a disc bulge compresses a spinal nerve than neck and back pain is likely and pain may radiate down the arms or legs depending on where the disc bulge in located.
-If the disc bulges compresses the spinal cord, then a combination of neck and back pain can occur with various neurological symptoms such as weakness and skin sensation changes.
+Most people will have these and the disc bulge is unlikely to cause neck or back pain.
+Neck and back pain associated with a disc bulge will only occur if the disc bulge crashes into a spinal nerve or the spinal cord.
+If a disc bulge compresses a spinal nerve, neck and back pain is likely and pain may radiate down the arms or legs depending on where the disc bulge is located.
+If the disc bulges compresses the spinal cord, a combination of neck and back pain can occur with various neurological symptoms such as weakness and skin sensation changes.

 Treatment of a disc bulge

-Here are intervertebral disc related articles by our Balmain and Dee Why chiropractors
+Here are intervertebral disc related articles by our Balmain and Rozelle chiropractors

 - Intervertebral disc summary